30% need Same Day HPV Lab Test for Women and Men

 I’ve been married for 40 years and can’t bear the thought of passing it onto my husband or asking to use a condom at this point.
 It means that our intimacy has totally stopped, but I just couldn’t risk it.

 It does make me feel vulnerable, knowing that it is staying in my body.
 What upsets me most is the lack of information.
-Why can’t I ght it?
+Why can’t I fight it?
 How long have I had it?
 It does feel like the virus is swept under the carpet.
 It causes a lot of anxiety which is always in the background and, for me, is never going to go away.

-I’m never going to know if I’ve fought it o, because I’m now too old to be invited back for smear tests.
-I am considering paying privately to have a test kit handy.
+I’m never going to know if I’ve fought it, because I’m now too old to be invited back for smear tests.
+I am considering paying privately to have a kit handy.
 It would be a lot to do, with the cost and because where I live means travelling miles to a hospital, but for me it would be worth it for my own peace of mind.”

 Shipping and Return Policies